 Resolution: Quit smoking

 - Offer a non smoking incentive.
-Here at Applied Imaging, employees have the option to sign an affidavit stating they are non smokers.
+Here at Applied Innovation, employees have the option to sign an affidavit stating they are non smokers.
 With this affidavit, employees are eligible for $5 off their weekly insurance contributions.
 If your healthcare plan offers smoking cessation programs, ensure they are publicized to employees and promote them!

 - Establish a tobacco free policy at work.
 This would include all tobacco products including chewing tobacco, cigars, etc. Removing all tobacco products can help a smoker from transitioning to a different form of tobacco use.